 Much of the renewable electric power is produced as direct current and must be converted to 60 Hz alternating current for most applications.
 There are some applications where direct current can be supplied directly to a load such as electric resistance heaters, dc motors, electronic equipment, and dc lighting sources.
-A device called in inverter is needed to convert direct current to 60 Hz alternating current.
+A device called an inverter is needed to convert direct current to 60 Hz alternating current.
 A device called a utility interactive inverter is needed to connect a customer with a direct current source to supply 60 Hz alternating current to the electric utility grid.

 Net Metering: Electric utilities that offer net metering provides an opportunity for customers to own some type of electric power generating on their personal property and tie it into their own ac power system to offset the amount of power they would have to purchase from the utility.
 Net metering allows the customer to deliver excess power to the utility grid for use by other utility customers in exchange for a credit on the monthly energy bill.
-In some cases the utility must invest in distribution system infrastructure improvements in order to accommodate this excess power delivered to the grid.
+Net metering allows a customer to install a photovoltaic (solar panel) system that inter-connects to the utility system with a device called an interactive dc to ac power inverter.